pivotal/docs-tap/learning-center/runtime-environment/custom-resources.md

 path is to create an instance of the `WorkshopRequest` custom resource.

-The `WorkshopRequest` custom resource is namespaced to allow who can create it and request a workshop instance to be created, to be controlled by using RBAC.
+The `WorkshopRequest` custom resource is namespaced to allow who can create it and request a workshop instance to be created, to be controlled by using Role-based access control (RBAC).
 This means you can allow non-privileged users to create workshops, although the deployment of the workshop instance might require elevated privileges.